Rick Rypien: Depression and suicide

 Rypien's clinical depression was eventually made known to the Vancouver Canucks organization during their 2008 training camp; the team consequently coordinated his treatment for the remainder of his tenure with the team.
 Among his teammates, Canucks defenceman Kevin Bieksa was the first Rypien confided in regarding his depression.
 During his first leave of absence in 2008–09, Rypien disappeared.
 Bieksa met with Manitoba Moose general manager Craig Heisinger, with whom Rypien had a close personal relationship, in Edmonton and they drove to Rypien's Alberta home in search of him.
 Upon finding him, Bieksa brought him back to Vancouver to live with Bieksa's young family, where he became close to Bieksa's son which led him to decide to help kids.
 When Rypien returned from his leave, he was assigned by the Canucks to the Manitoba Moose.
 Upon arriving in Winnipeg, he publicly spoke about his absence, commenting that "doing the work I've done the last couple of months I've made a lot of gains as a person".

 Following Rypien's death, the Canucks produced a display in the Rogers Arena concourse featuring his jersey, equipment and photos.
 (Also honoured in the display are Barry Wilkins (left) and Pavol Demitra (right), both of whom also died in the summer of 2011.)

 A month and a half after Rypien signed with the Winnipeg Jets, a family member found him dead in his home in Crowsnest Pass, Alberta on August 15, 2011.
 Rypien had been scheduled for a flight to Winnipeg on August 14 to have his knee evaluated on the following day.
-When he did not meet his appointment, Heisinger (who had since become the Jets assistant general manager) attempted to locate him.
+When he did not make his appointment, Heisinger (who had since become the Jets' assistant general manager) attempted to locate him.
 Following his death, Heisinger told the media that Rypien had been suffering from depression for more than ten years.
 Jason Jaffray, a former Moose and Canucks teammate of Rypien's who had also recently signed with Winnipeg, expressed surprise at his death, explaining that while he was aware of his mental health, he felt he was "a new man and…the happiest [he'd] ever seen him."